 Bill: It does, yes.
 I haven’t seen that movie.
 I’ll have to look for it!

 August: As I mention in my book, the allure of so many movies like the Magnificent Obsession lies in our desire to see people being transformed.
 We watch mesmerized as Rock Hudson is transformed from a no-good and selfish you-know-what into a wonderful human being.
 That’s what these movies are all about.
-As I argue (I hope persuasively) in my book, we line up and go to see movie after movie after movie where, at the beginning, the person is a no-good you-know-what, and at the end, this person becomes a loving person, which shows us that this is what we all want in our own lives.
+As I argue (I hope persuasively) in my book, we line up and go to see movie after movie after movie where, in the beginning, the person is a no-good you-know-what.
+In the end, this person becomes a loving person, which shows us that this is what we all want in our own lives.

 Bill: Yes.
 That theme never grows old, does it?
 Thank goodness!

 August: It’s the same, same theme.
 But unfortunately, in most of our cases, we never experience it more than vicariously.
 We get an emotional rush by watching somebody else go through it, but we never say, “Listen, I have to get motivated!
 I have to quit watching others be transformed and take the trip!”

 Bill: I agree, August.
 We are all longing for this transformation, and I feel we have to discover how to do it in our own way, in our own time.
 I feel there are many paths.
 But until we start to look inside, the transformation will be fleeting and incomplete.

 August, thank you so much for joining me on this interview.
 You shared many wonderful ideas here that contribute to a message that has been evolving for me personally and in this forum, as well.
 You have a powerful message, and I’m so grateful that you shared your time and yourself fully and authentically with us.